 Note 1: Refer to [3] for more information on other values for channel bandwidth and maximum output power.

+Note 2: The relevant NRB and SCS for this range is to be defined.

-Note 2: Base station Operating band unwanted emissions define all unwanted emissions in the supported downlink operating band plus the frequency ranges extending ΔfOBUE above and ΔfOBUE below each band.
+Note 3: Base station Operating band unwanted emissions define all unwanted emissions in the supported downlink operating band plus the frequency ranges extending ΔfOBUE above and ΔfOBUE below each band.
 Base station Unwanted emissions outside of this frequency range are limited by the spurious emissions requirement.

-Note 3: User equipment (UE) ACLR value is derived considering the UE needs to meet the Occupied bandwidth (OBW) requirements, and is higher than the ACLR needed for co-existence.
+Note 4: User equipment (UE) ACLR value is derived considering the UE needs to meet the Occupied bandwidth (OBW) requirements, and is higher than the ACLR needed for co-existence.